 Long or hanging scans

-Occasionally, a scan will take an unusually long time, or appear to have completely stopped.
+Occasionally, a scan takes an unusually long time, or appears to have completely stopped.

 It is not possible to predict exactly how long a scan should take.
 Scan times vary depending on factors such as the number of target assets and the thoroughness or complexity of the scan template.
 However, you can observe whether a scan is taking an exceptionally long time to complete by comparing the scan time to that of previous scans.

-In general, if a scan runs longer than eight hours on a single host, or 48 hours on a given site, it is advisable to check for certain problems.
+In general, if a scan runs longer than eight hours on a single host, or 48 hours on a given site, it is advisable to carry out some checks.
+Sometimes when a scan is started and a communication issue arises between the engine and the console, the console does not receive the message that the scan has completed.
+This causes a hung scan.

 Tip for addressing delayed scan operations